-John McCain is one of the most famous Republican politicians known for reaching across the aisle.
-He is also one of the most influential Americans of the last few decades, despite failing in his two bids at the Presidency of the United States.
+On August 25, 2018, the world lost John McCain, one of the most famous Republican politicians, known for reaching across the aisle.
+He was also one of the most influential Americans of the last few decades, despite failing in his two bids at the Presidency of the United States.
 His time as a Senator was eventful and peppered with moments of heroism, like his vote against the repeal of Obamacare, but what happened to John McCain in Vietnam is what really cements him as an American hero.

 During the Vietnam War, McCain was held prisoner at the Hoa Lo Prison, which literally translates to "hell hole."
-The facility was better known as the Hanoi Hotel or the Hanoi Hilton as an ironic reference to the horrors that really occured there.
-It is no secret what the Arizona Senator went through in the service of his country.
+The facility was better known as the Hanoi Hotel or the Hanoi Hilton as an ironic reference to the horrors that really occurred there.
+What the Arizona Senator went through in the service of his country is no secret.
 John McCain’s time as a POW is well-documented, thanks to accounts from McCain himself along with fellow captives.

 The inhumane treatment of POWs at the Hoa Lo Prison in Vietnam included solitary confinement, starvation, and outright torture in an effort to “break” prisoners.
-Many captives, including McCain, would reach their personal breaking points, and beyond.
-Below, you'll find disturbing descriptions of what McCain endured at the hands of his captors.
+Many captives, including McCain, reached their personal breaking points, and beyond.

 He Was Captured With A Broken Leg And Arm, But Denied Medical Aid For Some Days